 Dave Smith was born in Derbyshire, England & studied painting at Derby College of Art & Hornsey College of Art.
 He was a founding member of the art collective Electric Color Company (www.hazardmedia.com/colourcompany ) in London in 1969, creating artefacts & retail environments for some of the cities iconic fashion boutiques of the period, including Mr. Freedom & Paradise Garage on Chelsea's King's Rd..
 He left England for the Bahamas in 1973, where he lived for 17 years, exhibiting frequently in Nassau & Miami, Florida.
 He moved to Los Angeles in 1990 where he's supported himself primarily by working in the tv & motion picture studios as a union scenic artist.
 While living & working mostly in California, he continues to maintain a prescence in the burgeoning art scene of the Bahamas with showings of his work.

-He is currently showing recent work in Flowmaster III with Merwin Belin & Troy Cherney at Warschaw Gallery in San Pedro, CA. Exhibiting as an ensemble for the third time, the show is curated by Ron Linden.
+His most recent showing of new work was in the 3 person exhibition Flowmaster III with Merwin Belin & Troy Cherney at Warschaw Gallery in San Pedro, CA in 2013.
+Exhibiting as an ensemble for the third time, the show was curated by Ron Linden.

 ( Electric Colour Company link : www.hazardmedia.com/colourcompany .
 Other links: www.rodericstokes.com ; www.andrewgreaves.org.uk ; www.daguilarartfoundation.com )